 Namely, for any pair of subgroups $H_1,H_2<G$ such that $H_1$ is a normal subgroup of $H_2$ (one can write $H_1\triangleleft H_2<G$) we have a maximal $F$-bundle with the base

 which is the fixed locus of the natural $H_2$-action on $B_{[X/H_1]}$.
 Whenever

 we have an \textit{inclusion} of bases of maximal F-bundles

-Therefore, we have a partial order set of pairs $(H_1\triangleleft H_2)$ as above realized by inclusions of bases of maximal F-bundles, the whole picture is equivariant with respect to $G\times\mathsf{MT}$.
-There is also the inclusion of even smaller F-bundle $(B_X)^{G\times \mathsf{MT}}$ in all these F-bundles.
+Therefore, we have a partially ordered set of pairs $(H_1\triangleleft H_2)$ as above realized by inclusions of bases of maximal F-bundles, the whole picture is equivariant with respect to $G\times\mathsf{Hod}$.
+There is also the inclusion of an even smaller F-bundle $(B_X)^{G\times \mathsf{Hod}}$ in the bases of all these F-bundles.

-We can formulate the following generalization of Conjectures \ref{conj:2} and \ref{conj:3}: \begin{conjecture} Inclusions $(B_{[X/H_1]})^{H_2}\hookrightarrow (B_{[X/H_1']})^{H_2'}$ commute with Iritani's partial isomorphisms, and with action of $\mathsf{MT}$. \end{conjecture}
+We can formulate the following generalization of Conjectures \ref{conj:2} and \ref{conj:3}: \begin{conjecture} Inclusions $(B_{[X/H_1]})^{H_2}\hookrightarrow (B_{[X/H_1']})^{H_2'}$ commute with Iritani's partial isomorphisms, and with action of $\mathsf{Hod}$. \end{conjecture}

-Assuming the above conjecture, we get for each $G$-atom $\boldsymbol\alpha$ of $X$ a $G$-equivariant diagram of germs of bases of maximal F-bundles labeled by the partial ordered set of pairs $(H_1\triangleleft H_2)$ as above.
+Assuming the above conjecture, we get for each $G$-equivariant atom $\boldsymbol\alpha$ of $X$ a $G$-equivariant diagram of germs of bases of maximal F-bundles labeled by the partial ordered set of pairs $(H_1\triangleleft H_2)$ as above.

-This is a very fine invariant, from which one can extract easier-to-calculate invariants, as $ G$-equivariant diagrams of $\mathsf{MT}$-modules.
+This is a very sensitive invariant, from which one can extract easier-to-calculate invariants, as $ G$-equivariant diagrams of $\mathsf{Hod}$-modules.
 It looks plausible that these invariants will detect, e.g., non-$G$-linearizability of actions of a sufficiently large finite group $G\subset \mathrm O(6)$ on the standard 4-dimensional quadric in $\mathbb P^5$.

 \